azozims/football_analysis_using_roboflow/README.md

 hello there

-The goal of this project is to detect and track players, referees, and footballs in a video using YOLO, one of the best AI object detection models available.
-We will also train the model to improve its performance.
-Additionally, we will assign players to teams based on the colors of their t-shirts using Kmeans for pixel segmentation and clustering.
-With this information, we can measure a team's ball acquisition percentage in a match.
-We will also use optical flow to measure camera movement between frames, enabling us to accurately measure a player's movement.
-Furthermore, we will implement perspective transformation to represent the scene's depth and perspective, allowing us to measure a player's movement in meters rather than pixels.
-Finally, we will calculate a player's speed and the distance covered.
-This project covers various concepts and addresses real-world problems, making it suitable for both beginners and experienced machine learning engineers.
+We’re developing a smart football analysis system that can detect and track players, referees, and the ball using YOLO one of the top object detection models out there.
+Our goal is to enhance the models accuracy by training it on custom data.

+To automatically identify which team a player belongs to, we will use KMeans clustering to analyze the color of their jerseys so no manual labeling is needed.

+From there, we will track ball possession, giving us insights into which team controls the game over time.

+We are also going a step further by applying optical flow techniques to account for camera movement.
+This way, we can more accurately measure how players move on the field.

+To convert pixel-based movement into real-world distances, we will apply perspective transformation letting us calculate a players speed and the total distance they cover in meters.

+This project ties together several powerful concepts from computer vision and machine learning, and its a great real-world challenge for both beginners and experienced engineers.

 ![image](https://github.com/user-attachments/assets/024fd3e2-7ca2-472a-8422-0ea2cbe4f3ca)